 - The U-shaped maybe true of pollutants, but not the stock of natural resources; economic growth does not reverse the trend to consume and reduce the quantity of non-renewable resources.

-- Reducing pollution in one country may lead to the outsourcing of pollution to another, e.g. we import coal from developing economies, exporting rubbish for recycling and disposal.
+- Reducing pollution in one country may lead to the outsourcing of pollution to another, e.g. we import coal from developing economies, effectively exporting our rubbish for recycling and disposal elsewhere.

 - Environmental policies tend to deal with pressing issues at hand but ignore future intergenerational problems.